 Flight safety incidents and health and safety incidents involving the Air Astana Group could potentially lead to serious injury, loss of life and/or disruption to the Air Astana Group's business.
 Any such event, which may be caused by human error or misconduct, technical or mechanical failures with aircraft or the maintenance performed on such aircraft, could result in sustained adverse media coverage, impact passenger confidence and have an adverse effect on the airline industry in general and (to the extent that the Air Astana Group and its employees are involved) the Air Astana Group's reputation in particular, leading to reduced demand for the Air Astana Group's services.
 The Air Astana Group may also be significantly impacted by a material flight safety incident involving an aircraft of either of its brands, Air Astana or FlyArystan, particularly if such incident results in a decision by aviation regulators in one or more of the jurisdictions in which the Air Astana Group operates to ground all aircraft of the relevant type.
-In late 2020, Air Astana experienced a number of issues with respect to certain of its Embraer E190-E2 aircraft, as a result of which, as a precautionary measure, Air Astana temporarily suspended operating its five E190-E2 aircraft in December 2020.
-The matters were addressed to the satisfaction of Air Astana and the aircraft were returned to service in June 2021.

-If the Air Astana Group's aircraft were involved in material safety incidents, the Air Astana Group may be exposed to significant costs associated with the repair or replacement of any damaged or lost aircraft, resulting in temporary or permanent loss from service of such damaged or lost aircraft, as well as claims by affected passengers, survivors of deceased passengers, aircraft owners and other third parties.
+In addition, if the Air Astana Group's aircraft were involved in material safety incidents, the Air Astana Group may be exposed to significant costs associated with the repair or replacement of any damaged or lost aircraft, resulting in temporary or permanent loss from service of such damaged or lost aircraft, as well as claims by affected passengers, survivors of deceased passengers, aircraft owners and other third parties.
 Whereas the Air Astana Group is fully insured, there can be no assurance that the Air Astana Group may not also be subject to fines or to other legal or regulatory sanctions, including revocation of or restrictions on the Air Astana Group's AOC.
 Failure to prevent or respond promptly and effectively to such an incident could have a material adverse effect on the Air Astana Group's reputation, business, results of operations, financial condition and prospects.